AlainPaillou/JETSONSKY/README.md

 # JETSONSKY

+**** 2025-02-22 UPDATE :

+I have uploaded a new version of JetsonSky : V53_01RC.
+Previous versions have been removed.

+- Some bugs removed
+- better frame rate

 **** 2025-02-06 UPDATE :

 I have uploaded a new version of JetsonSky : V52_09bRC.
 Previous version V52_09RC has been removed.